 Some of her works are compelling, particularly the works that go deep into the stories she shares about her Deaf culture, life of a Deaf person, experiences, stories about moments in life and perspectives of history.
 She communicates through spatial movements in her work that draw the viewers in to view, ponder and discuss, such as her Auslan Movements sculptural project she is working on at the moment.

-Chelle has a Bachelor of Visual Arts and Applied Design (2006) from SA (South Australia) Arts School.
+Chelle has a Bachelor of Visual Arts and Applied Design (2006) from SA (South Australia) Arts School and is currently studying her Masters of Contemporary Art at VCA in Melbourne University.
 She consistently works on a body of artwork of a particular theme at one time, to produce a moving series of works that are perfect for the exhibition environment.